AelinXYZ/AELIPs/content/aelips/aelip-28.md

 As described in [AELIP-22](https://aelips.aelin.xyz/aelips/aelip-22), the current distribution of OP will follow the plan below:

-- 40% to LP stakers (AELIN/ETH), distributed weekly over a 6 month period
+- 40% to LP stakers (AELIN/ETH), or equivalent program to maintain liquidity on the AELIN/ETH pair
 - 60% to a pool incentive program

-Since this AELIP is linked with LP incentives, the OP tokens will be taken from the 40% kept to incentive LP stakers.
+Since this AELIP is linked with LP incentives, the OP tokens will be taken from the 40% kept to reward LPs.
 A total of $16,000 USD in OP will be taken from this allocation to run this trial.
 If results are satisfying at the end of the 4 weeks, another AELIP might be presented to extend this program.

-The OP distribution to stakers will happen on the Velodrome pool.
-LPs on Velodrome will receive a `vAMM-AELIN/ETH` token which they will be able to stake in a new staking contract provided by Aelin Protocol in order to earn OP.

 ## Motivation